 I believe it distorts the number and doesn’t give an accurate representation of what it costs my company to perform the work we do.
 If you want to be able to compare your operating ratios with those of others within the industry, I’d suggest that you leave your compensation out of this number and place it under “overhead” instead.

-Depending on the size of your company and where you operate, your wages and subs will represent anywhere from 30% – 48% of your total income.
+Depending on the size of your company, whether you offer residential, commercial services or both and if your workers are employees or contractors and where you operate, your wages and ICs will represent anywhere from 35% – 68% of your total income.

 MAKE A PROFIT WITH YOUR CLEANING BUSINESS